AWS Chatbot Challenge Official Rules – (the “Official Rules”)

 (iv) Testing: The Maker must make the Application available free of charge and without any restriction, for testing, evaluation and use by the Poster, Administrator and judges during the Hackathon and until the Judging Period ends.
 Makers must make their Application available for testing by:

-- Including a link to the Application code on GitHub.
-The Github code repository may be public or private.
+- Including a link to the Application code on GitHub or BitBucket.
+The code repository may be public or private.
 If the repository is private, access must be given in the testing instructions provided with your Submission.
-Github code will be used only for Application review and testing.
+Code will be used only for Application review and testing.

 - Include all deployment files and testing instructions needed for testing your Application.